SahO-ux/stock-analysis-dashboard/TECHNICAL.md

 ### 1. Unofficial finance APIs
-- **Challenge:** It was mentioned to get P/E and latest earnings from google-finance, but due to non-maintenance, this library was not working even after following its' documentation on https://www.npmjs.com/package/google-finance, and scraping data from google finance page (Eg. https://www.google.com/finance/quote/ADANIPORTS:NSE, here "ADANIPORTS:NSE" is stock symbol) by using cheerio is not reliable and to get reliable P/E & latest earnings we should rely on paid APIs such as Finnhub.
+- **Challenge:** It was mentioned to get P/E and latest earnings from google-finance, but due to non-maintenance, this library was not working even after following its' documentation on https://www.npmjs.com/package/google-finance, and scraping data from google finance page (Eg. https://www.google.com/finance/quote/ADANIPORTS:NSE, here "ADANIPORTS:NSE" is stock symbol) by using cheerio is not reliable and to get reliable P/E & latest earnings we should rely on paid APIs such as Finnhub https://finnhub.io/docs/api/introduction.
   So I used existing yahoo-finance2 for getting this values, that is, P/E as trailingPE & Latest earnings as epsTrailingTwelveMonths, returned by yahoo respectively.

 - **Solution:** Used `yahoo-finance2` + server-side caching (`node-cache`) & bootleneck to reduce API hits.
 Added UI disclaimer about unofficial sources at bottom of table.